ga-curriculum/ml-workflow-and-best-practices/machine-learning-workflow-problem-definition/README.md

 1. Load a dataset (e.g., customer purchase history, loan applications).
 2. Analyze key features using Pandas.
 3. Determine if the problem is classification, regression, or clustering.
-4. Print a structured ML problem statement.
+4. Generate a clear, structured ML problem statement.

 **Example Code:**